Likava Castle: History

-Štefan Thököly ultimately provided the castle with a water source, a well, at a considerable cost.
+Stephen Thököly ultimately provided the castle with a water source, a well, at a considerable cost.
 Furthermore, the palaces and their facades underwent adjustments, including height modifications.
-Starting in 1651, Štefan constructed a massive western fortification, which is now nearly obscured by forest.
+Starting in 1651, Stephen constructed a massive western fortification, which is now nearly obscured by forest.
 The three round bastions (reportedly five originally) were linked by a wall that ran along the edge of the terrain terrace, in front of which a moat was partially dug.
 However, this fortification did not prevent the castle's capture by the imperial army in 1670, when General Heister took control after a week-long siege.
 The castle experienced re-occupation by Thököly rebel forces and imperial troops in 1678, leading to its conversion into a penitentiary.
 Following the uprising, the treasury of Francis II.
 Rákóczi decided in 1707 to demolish the castle, resulting in its gradual deterioration thereafter.

 In 2025, parts of the castle were reconstructed.